Hi-kue/portfolio-site/src/rules/STYLE-RULES.md

   - `<section>` : For sections of content containing cards, articles, etc.
   - `<summary>` : For the summary of a `<details>` element.
   - `<time>` : For dates and times.

+**NOTE**: Using semantic HTML elements will help with SEO and accessibility, although extreme for a portolfio website, it is good practice.

 ## Overall Website Appeal